bellbrook-cs/java-lesson1-starter-code/README.md

 ### Part 1

 Whenever you open an assignment in repl.it, you'll see two things open.
-The instructions you are reading right now, and the stater code to the left.
+The instructions you are reading right now, and the starter code to the left.

 For now try clicking the `run` button at the top of your screen.